scala/improvement-proposals/content/dedented-string-literals.md

     plus another line at the end.
 ```

 This works, but it is very unintuitive for users to have to translate the indentation to be
 removed (which is a visual thing) into a number that gets written at the top of the block.
 In
 contrast, the current proposal specifies the indentation to be removed in terms of the
 indentation of the closing delimiter, which keeps it within the "visual" domain without
 needing the user to count spaces.

 ## Prior Art

-Many other languages have exactly this feature, all with exactly the same reason
+Many other languages have dedented string literals, all with exactly the same reason
-and exactly the same specification: trimming the leading and trailing newlines, along
+and almost the same specification: trimming the leading and trailing newlines, along
 with indentation.
 Many have similar rules for flexible delimiters to allow the strings
 to contain arbitrary contents